nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version provides a fix for an error related to the player view.
+This version provides a fix htmlFor an error related to the player view.
 The issue occured in case of a rejected setup call or if the `config.playback` object was not defined in the configuration.
 The player view is enabled by default (`config.style.view=true`).